xlab-uiuc/acto/README.md

 the coverage information to a file.
 To do this, we need to create a shell script which exec the binary with the `-test.coverprofile=/tmp/profile/cass-operator-``date +%s%N``.out` flag and make this shell script the entrypoint of the docker image.

+## Next steps
+- [ ] Alarm grouping utility
+- [ ] Annotation support for false alarm
+- [ ] Integrate with Augeas (Augeas only support reading files, while we want to parse raw strings"